Adapted from the Coalition to End Rape Culture (CERC) Survivor Bill of Rights

 - UMass Amherst can provide interim measures to support victim-survivors of sex discrimination, sexual harassment, and/or sexual violence to continue their education.
 Interim measures can help ensure that a victim-survivor can successfully complete their college experience free of any ongoing hostility or retaliation.
 These accommodations can include no contact directives to the accused and reasonable changes to housing, class or sports schedules.
 Interim measures can be initiated before a formal complaint, investigation or hearing and can continue throughout the entire process.
 UMass is committed to providing these accommodations with minimal impact or cost to students and each is reviewed on a case-by-case basis.

 - Retaliatory harassment or behavior against someone for filing a complaint is prohibited under Title IX.
 Victim-survivors are entitled to be safe from retaliatory harassment or behavior and UMass Amherst takes these situations very seriously.
-Any incident of retaliation should be reported immediately to the Office of Equal Opportunity and Diversity.
+Any incident of retaliation should be reported immediately to the Office of Equal Opportunity.

 - Sexual misconduct is a type of sex discrimination under Title IX.
 Under the Code of Student Conduct, UMass Amherst defines sexual misconduct as: i.
 Engaging in a sexual act with another person: a)-by forcing the other person to participate in a sexual act without consent or by threatening or coercing the other person, or b)-by placing the other person in fear that any person will suffer imminent bodily injury, or c)-having substantially impaired the ability of the other person to appraise or control their own conduct by administering or employing alcohol or other drugs without the knowledge or against the will of the other person. ii.
 Engaging in a sexual act with another person when that other person: a)-is incapable of understanding, or for any reason including intoxication, is unaware of the sexual act, or b)-is physically incapable of resisting or communicating either consent or unwillingness to participate, or c)-is under the age of 16.
 View the Sexual Misconduct and Consent section of the Code of Student Conduct.